FreeCAD/homebrew-freecad/README.md

 within **30 days**.
 However, a new self-hosted runner can be readded to this repo using github's web based UI.
-After the runner is added and labeled properly than the runner can pick up the job, and the status of the job can be viewed from the _actions_ tab at the top of the repo.
+After the runner is added and labeled properly than the runner can pick up the job, and the status of the job can be viewed from the _actions_ tab at the top of github web ui.

 > [I've][lnk1] had to readd macos vm's several times due to inactivity, but isn't an issue as
 > the self-hosted runner picks up where it left off.
 More information about this nuance